-Join Adam Wilbert for an in-depth discussion in this video Reducing redundancy with normalization, part of Database Fundamentals: Storage.
+Join Adam Wilbert for an in-depth discussion in this video Reducing redundancy with normalization, part of Database Foundations: Storage.

 - You won't get very far in the path of database development…before you run across the term database normalization.…Normalization is the process of removing…redundancy from a database.…At the dawn of computer sciences, the cost of storing data…was far greater than it is today.…So efficiencies were developed in order to maintain the data…in the least amount of space possible.…This lead to the development of normalization rules…or what's referred to as normal forms.…While the cost of storing and accessing data in a database…have decreased dramatically in the decades since,…the efficiencies of normalizing your tabular data are still…important due to the sheer volume of data…that's collected today.…